MarcLignarius/JS.FavoriteThings/README.md

-# _{Application Name}_

-#### _{Brief description of application}, {Date of current version}_
+# _Arrays Practice: Favorite Things_

+#### _User inputs their favorite things and functions displays a list of the first three, 04/01/2019_

 #### By _**Marc Davies**_

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_Enter some of your favorite things.
+A function will:_

+* _Place your 5 favorite things into an array_
+* _Make a new array containing your first, second and third favorite things_
+* _Display this new array into an unordered list_

 ## Setup/Installation Requirements

 * _Clone from GitHub_
 * _Open index.html_
-* _Alternatively, launch marclignarius.github.io/projectname_
+* _Alternatively, launch marclignarius.github.io/arraysfavthings_

 ## Known Bugs